o0akin0o/WebProgrammingTeam15/Readme.md

     + [Github](https://github.com/o0akin0o/WebProgrammingTeam15/blob/sonali/src/featuers/Booking.php)
     + [Shell](http://shell.hamk.fi/~sonali23000/web-dev-env-main/src/sm_tasks/WebProgrammingTeam15/src/featuers/Booking.php).
     + Validations Applied
+    + Navigation Bar: A menu at the top lets users quickly switch between Home, Menu, Booking, and About pages.

+ + Booking Form: Users enter basic info like their name, phone number, and preferred date and time to reserve a table.
+They submit the form to confirm their booking.

+ + Footer: At the bottom, there are icons to follow the restaurant on social media, info about opening hours, and the restaurant's address and contact details.

 - 2️⃣ Form 2: (Created By):
   - Form Name: Link to the related code file (github) | Link to the form (shell.hamk.fi).  | Validations Applied